magnusarntzen/galaxypost/Integrative_meta-omics_in_Galaxy.md

 The files needed to generate the following plots are:
 - Abundance table from MaxBin2
 - List of bins (contigs in FASTA-format)
-- The combined annotation file from CAZY and InterProScan
+- The combined annotation file from dbCAN and InterProScan
 - The combined quantification file from Kallisto
 - ProteinGroups.txt from MaxQuant

 The first plot to consider is the phylogenetic binning of contigs.
 In our workflow the binning was accomplished using metagenomic reads and the assembled contigs from metaSPAdes.
-This produces a two outputs of specific interest, an abundance file and a list of the bins.
+This produced two outputs of specific interest, an abundance file and a list of the bins.
 The latter is in FASTA format and one file per bin exist.
 Our script reads these files and generate a list of contigs with information about the contig abundance and which bin it belongs to.
 Then, we plot the contig's GC% vs. abundance using [ggplot](https://ggplot2.tidyverse.org/index.html) in R and color it by bin.
-A metagenome-assembled genome (MAG), or bin, typically has a well-clustered layout in this plot.
+A metagenome-assembled genome (MAG), or bin, typically has a well-clustered layout in this plot, which can be highlighted with the [geom_density2d function](https://ggplot2.tidyverse.org/reference/geom_density_2d.html).
 ![here](binning.png)

 Taxonomic abundance plots can be calculated either from metaproteomics or metatranscriptomics data, using the summed abundances (not log2'ed!) of all mRNA/proteins per bin.
 Here we calculated the summed LFQ (label-free quantification) values reported by MaxQuant.
 The most abundant community member at all time points was Bin1, *Hungateiclostridium thermocellum*.